 Trekking to base camp was more challenging than we anticipated, both physically and mentally, but was absolutely worth it.
 While traveling through the Himalayas of Nepal, spinning the prayer wheels, visiting Buddhist monasteries, and meeting the very friendly Nepali people, we made memories we will never forget.

 There are two main seasons to trek to Everest Base Camp, in the fall between October and November and again in the spring between April and May.
 The true climbing season to summit Everest takes place in April and May, but the more favorable trekking season is during the fall months.
 This is when the skies are clear and the scenery magnificent.

 In order to miss peak season, we booked our tour during the end of September, hoping that monsoon season would not run late this year.
-Unfortunately, monsoon season was continuing as we arrived in Nepal, and we ended up missing our flight to Lukla on our scheduled day of September 24th, spending that day in the Kathmandu Airport.
+Unfortunately, monsoon season ran a little later than normal and we ended up missing our flight to Lukla on our scheduled day of September 24th.
 We were able to catch a flight the following day, starting our trek one day late.

 Flying to Lukla

 Lukla Airport is one of the most dangerous in the world.
 Lukla, a small town perched on a mountainside, has an airport with a single runway.
 This runway is incredibly short and is angled upwards into the mountain in order to help arriving aircraft slow down.
 This same incline becomes a decline for the airplanes taking off, helping them gain more speed to become airborne faster.
 The airplanes get one chance to take off successfully; if they fail, they plummet to the valley below.

 Needless to say, Tim and I were very nervous before taking this flight.
 Once every few years a plane crashes at Lukla, killing all on board.
 Fortunately, our flight arrived safely in Lukla, beginning our journey to Everest Base Camp.